axonivy-market/approval-decision-utils/approval-decision-utils-product/README.md

 - Implements a comment function for better documentation.
 - Provides a clear view of the ongoing approval history to meet regulatory, compliance, and transparency requirements.

 ## Demo
-The Demo shows how to integrate Approval-Decision-Utils in your project.
-It contains a simplest HSQLDB as datasource, that can be run without additional configuration.
+The demo shows how to integrate Approval-Decision-Utils into your project.
+It includes a simple HSQLDB datasource that can run without additional configuration.

 ### 1. Display decision option